deepak-mb/mail-app/README.md

 ### `npm start`

 Runs the app in the development mode.<br>
 The page will load automatically in the browser.
-If it doesn't,check your terminal where the app is running and open the browser in that terminal.<br>
+If it doesn't, check your terminal where the app is running and in which port it is running and then open the browser using that URL and port.<br>